Scholarship for International Research Fees (SIRF)Â [F51416]

 3.4 If a visa expires, the student may be removed from Australia.

-3.5 Where a SIRF award holder is granted an extension to their scholarship, they may be required to renew their student visa.
+3.5 Where a SIRF holder is granted an extension to their scholarship, they may be required to renew their student visa.
 Further details can be obtained from the Department of Immigration and Citizenship (DIAC).

 4. Health care cover

 4.1 SIRF holders and their dependants are required to join the Overseas Student Health Cover (OSHC) scheme.
 The University meets the cost of a standard OSHC policy for the award holder only.
 It is the responsibility of the award holder to pay for the cost of health cover for their dependants.

 4.2 SIRF holders may wish to purchase additional OSHC if they require cover for ancillary services such as dental, optical, physiotherapy, etc. A SIRFÂ does not cover OSHC for ancillary benefits.